 Mucous membrane pemphigoid in Child

-Nasal, anogenital, laryngeal, and esophageal mucosal surfaces can also be affected, leading to epistaxis, perianal erythema and scarring, phimosis or vaginal scarring, and hoarseness or dysphagia, respectively.
+Skin, nasal, anogenital, laryngeal, pharyngeal, and esophageal mucosal surfaces can also be affected, leading to epistaxis, perianal erythema and scarring, phimosis or vaginal scarring, and hoarseness or dysphagia, respectively.
 Scarring is the endpoint for all sites of involvement except the oral mucosa, where it is less frequent.

 Cutaneous disease, when present, most frequently accompanies mucous membrane disease.
 Occasionally, cutaneous blistering and scarring dominate the clinical picture (so-called Brunsting-Perry variant).